-For Disabled Colorado Residents
+For Colorado Residents with Disabilities

-To qualify for a Lifetime Fishing License, you must be a Colorado resident and provide one of the following as documentation of a total and permanent disability:
+To qualify for a Columbine Lifetime Fishing License, you must be a Colorado resident and provide one of the following as documentation of a total and permanent disability:

 - A Division of Workers' Compensation "Final Admission of Liability" form indicating “Permanent Total Disability”